 This is the window of time when the engagement occurred.
 It can be as recent as 1 day or as long ago as 365 days.
 This is dynamic, so it will be a rolling duration window.

 Name it and click “Create Audience.”
 You’re done!

-It will take up to 30 minutes for your audience to update.
+It may take a few minutes for your audience to update.